Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Cloud application administrator in Azure AD.
 - [x] Application developer in Azure AD.

 ### You have three Azure subscriptions and a user named User1.
 You need to provide User1 with the ability to manage and view costs for the resources across all three subscriptions.
 The solution must use the principle of least privilege.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
 NOTE: More than one order of answer choices is correct.
 You will receive credit for any of the correct orders you select

 ![Question 32](images/question32.jpg)